couchbase/query/docs/n1ql-dml.md

 into scalar-terminated paths converts the field to an array.
 Should it be disallowed instead?
 DELETE and INSERT should behave somewhat inversely, and certainly predictably and intuitively.

+1. Should we provide UPDATE-APPEND?
+This would be similar to INSERT-VALUES over array-valued datasets.
+INSERT seems to be closer to the spirit of N1NF, i.e. embedded datasets are first-class entities.

+1. Should we provide UPDATE SET VALUE() = expr for mutating entire documents?
+It would violate the nice property that function calls are always read-only.

+1. Should we require that datasets terminate in an array-valued field?
+This would clarify / simplify most of the issues above.
+Ditto for SELECT.